Ly Yong Phat

+Ly Yong Phat was granted the title of "Oknha" and later promoted to "Neak Oknha".
+On 12 June 2023 the Cambodian Oknha Association (COA) was launched, he was selected as the first president for a five-year term.
+On 27 April 2024, He was promoted to "Lok Neak Oknha" together with Pung Kheav Se, Pheap Hiek (ភាព ហៀក, 陈玉叶) and other three Chinese Cambodians.

+On 12 September 2024, the U.S. State Department announced sanctions against Ly and his businesses in connection with "serious human rights abuses related to the treatment of workers subjected to forced labour in online investment scam operations" under the Global Magnitsky Act.

 Personal life

-Hong Phat is a Chinese Cambodian.
+Hong Phat is a Chinese Cambodian of Hainanese descent.
 He holds dual Thai-Cambodian citizenship.

 He is married to Kim Heang, and has several children, including Ly Yaowalak, Phat Bunhour and Ly Arporn.
 Yaowalak is married to Phu Sae Ping, the child of Kok An.
 Arporn is married to a business tycoon Seng Nhak.